-Analysis from Companies Market Cap puts Proterra as the #9 largest EV companies by market capitalization with a market cap of about $1.5 billion.
+Analysis from Companies Market Cap puts Proterra as the #10 largest EV company by market capitalization with a market cap of about $1.28 billion.

 Proterra has so much potential as more transport agencies seek to electrify their bus fleets and incorporate more EVs in their transport network.

-CNN Business puts the worth of PTRA at $6.72/share and analysts forecast that its price will increase to over $10/share in the next year.
+According to CNN Business, PTRA is $5.72/share and analysts forecast that its price will increase to as high as $10/share in the next year (November 2022)

 5. ChargePoint (CHPT)